-Results of the First Year
+Results of the Second Year

 According to ENIGH 2016, 68.2% of elders in Mexico are unocuppied, which increases the chances of depression and age-related ailments.
 The GTBA project provides the elders with a productive activity that brings them a feeling of usefulness, thus helping improve their emotional and physical health.
 The reunions between children and elders provide feelings of happiness and wellness.
 They have developed strong bonds between them that make them feel not only accompanied but also useful by caring for others in need.